Progressive multifocal leukoencephalopathy: Treatment

 No drugs effectively inhibit or cure the virus infection without toxicity.
 Therefore, treatment aims at reversing the immune deficiency to slow or stop the disease progress.
 In patients on immunosuppression, this means stopping the drugs or using plasma exchange to accelerate the removal of the biologic agent that put the person at risk for PML.

 In HIV-infected people, this may mean starting highly active antiretroviral therapy (HAART).
 AIDS patients starting HAART after being diagnosed with PML tend to have a slightly longer survival time than patients who were already on HAART and then develop PML.
 Some AIDS patients with PML have been able to survive for several years, with HAART.
 A rare complication of effective HAART is immune reconstitution inflammatory syndrome (IRIS), in which increased immune system activity actually increases the damage caused by the JCV infection; although IRIS can often be managed with medication, it is extremely dangerous in PML.

 Cidofovir was studied as possible treatment for PML and has been used on a case-by-case basis, working in some, but not others.

 Cytarabine (also known as ARA-C), a chemotherapy drug used to treat certain cancers, has been prescribed on an experimental basis for a small number of non-AIDS PML patients, and stabilized the neurological condition of a minority of these patients.
 One patient regained some cognitive function lost as a result of PML.

 In June 2010, the first case report appeared of a PML patient being successfully treated with the antimalarial drug mefloquine with activity against the JC virus.
 The patient cleared the virus and had no further neurological deterioration.
 Two case reports of using interleukin-2 successfully have been published.
 Some success have been reported with mirtazapine, but this has not been demonstrated in clinical trials.

 A number of drugs work against JC virus in cell culture, but no proven, effective therapy is known in humans.

-For example, 1-O-hexadecyloxypropyl-cidofovir (CMX001), suppresses JCV, but has been found to have toxicity at therapeutic dosage.
+For example, Brincidofovir (1-O-hexadecyloxypropyl-cidofovir /CMX001) available as Tembexa, suppresses JCV, but has been found to have toxicity at therapeutic dosage.

 Infusion of donor T cells specific to the related BK polyomavirus has shown possible effect in treating PML in one small study by Katy Rezvani's group, but needs further study.

 In December 2021, Cellevolve announced it is launching a clinical trial for the treatment of PML utilizing BK virus specific T-cells (VSTs).